I am a public service employee, which of my federal loans qualify for the Public Service Loan Forgiveness program?

 Since fall 2006 all federally-guaranteed loans have a fixed interest rate, and there is no benefit in consolidating any of those loans at this time unless you borrowed those loans under the Federal Family Education Loan (FFEL) program.
 Check out the pros and cons of consolidation at: http://www.studentloanborrowerassistance.org/start-here/federal-loans/consolidation-loans/

 How do I consolidate?

-Go to the Department of Education's Consolidation Self-Help Packet, Consolidation Website, or call 1-800-848-0979 for more information.
+Go to the Department of Education's Consolidation Website.
+After you sign in, click on the Complete Direct Consolidation Loan Application and Promissory Note link.
+You can also call 1-800-848-0979 for more information.

 As a public service employee, which repayment plan should I choose?